francoisduchemin/docker-node-chrome/README.md

-# docker-node-ionic-chrome
+# docker-node-chrome
-Docker image for Ionic with node and chrome
+Docker image with node and chrome

 ### Pull from Docker Hub
 ```